stringparser/gulp-runtime/docs/README.md

 });
 ```

-Task can be defined in any order.

-_What?
-Regular expressions?_

-If you care about this part continue here [parth][parth].
+The parameters are defined using [parth][parth].
+There you will find more information about what qualifies as parameter and what not.

 ### gulp.start